ggreif/llvm-project/lldb/README.md

 Improvements that need to be pursued
  - The `libxml2(-dev)` paths are to some random present artifacts, `nix-env -iA nixpkgs.libxml2.dev` doesn't help
- - I have trouble enabling curses and libedit on the Mac.
  - out-of-repo builds

 ### Linux